 You’ll also be tested on local laws and regulations that are specific to Colorado.
 Though general real estate knowledge applies across the country, some states require things other states don’t so make sure you review state-specific questions in the course, so you aren’t blind-sided.

 Are you ready to start moving forward with your real estate career?
 We’d love to help!
 At RealEstateU, we have courses to help you get your Colorado broker’s license online at your own pace.
-Learn more about the Colorado real estate salesperson license requirements and see if it’s a good fit for you.
+Check out the details about Colorado Real Estate License Online Course.

 We even have a 30 day, no-hassle, money-back guarantee if it ends up not working for you.